Simple vs Compound Interest Explained — Formulas, Examples & Aptitude Tricks

 Solved Aptitude Problems — The Exam Pattern You'll Actually See

-Let's walk through the four most common question types in aptitude exams, step by step.
+Let's walk through the most common question types in aptitude exams, step by step.
 Understanding the pattern is more valuable than memorising answers.

 Type 1 — Find SI or CI directly: Given P, R, T — straight formula application.